 One of 94 earned patents, he invented and patented the first Steering Control Unit (SCU) for off-road equipment in 1961.
-Combining a rotary servo valve and gerotor element, he set the standard that is closely followed by Eaton, who acquired Char-Lynn back in 1972, and its competition today.
-So dominant was Char-Lynn in the steering business then, and now through Eaton, their world market share is over 80%.
+Combining a rotary servo valve and gerotor element, he set the standard that is closely followed by Danfoss (formerly Eaton), who acquired Char-Lynn back in 1972, and its competition today.
+So dominant was Char-Lynn in the steering business then, and now through Danfoss, their world market share is over 80%.

 Types of Steering Control Units